 THE BASIC PRINCIPLE

-A great example is the cold glass of iced tea on a hot summer's day that “beads up” with water droplets.
-The glass cools the surrounding air and water vapor condenses to liquid water on the glass.
-The dewpoint is the temperature at which water vapor in the air begins to condense; this depends on how much water vapor is in the air.
-Dewpoints below 0°C (32°F), where water vapor condenses to solid ice instead of liquid water, are instead known as frost points.
-This physical principle of frost points is the basis for our hygrometer that measures the amount of water vapor in air.
+A great example of this principle is how a cold glass of iced tea “beads up” with water droplets on a hot summer's day.
+The glass cools the surrounding air and some of the water vapor it holds condenses as liquid water on the glass.
+The temperature at which water vapor in the air begins to condense as a liquid is called the dew point; this depends on how much water vapor is in the air.
+Dew points below 0°C (32°F), where water vapor condenses to frost (ice) instead of dew, are known as frost points.
+This physical principle of the frost point temperature is the basis for our hygrometer that measures the amount of water vapor in air.

-Once a balloon is launched there is no physical connection (cable, wire) between the instruments and the ground.
-Instead, data packets from instruments are transmitted at radio frequencies (near 404 MHz ) by a radiosonde.
-We receive these telemetered data on the ground with a directional Yagi antenna and high-resolution radio frequency receiver, then port the data to a PC running custom software that records and displays all the parameters measured during a flight.
-The software was written specifically for use with Vaisala RS80 radiosondes, but since Vaisala no longer manufactures the RS80, we are developing and testing new software for use with InterMet radiosondes.
+Once a balloon is launched there is no physical connection (cable or wire) between the instruments and the ground.
+Instead, data packets from instruments are transmitted at radio frequencies near 403 MHz by a radiosonde.
+These telemetered data are received on the ground with an antenna, preamplifier, and high-resolution radio frequency receiver, then are ported to a PC running custom software that records and displays all the parameters measured during a flight.
+Today’s software (SkySonde) was written specifically for use with International Met Systems (InterMet) iMet-1-RSB radiosondes; our previous software supported Vaisala RS80 radiosondes that are no longer made.